Tag Archive for: engagement photos

 We decided to recreate an ultimate date night for them!

-Here are some favorites from their couples portrait photographic experience.
+Here are some favorites photographs from their Washoe Theatre Couples Portraits photographic experience.

-This January, they will be getting married here in Bozeman.
+This January, they will be getting married here in Bozeman and the Gallatin River Lodge.
 I can’t wait to celebrate with them.
 Congrats on your engagement you two! -M

-The other day I traveled up to Ousel Falls in Big Sky, Montana for the Portrait Photographic Experience of Taylor and Josh.
+The other day I drove from Bozeman to photograph the Ousel Falls Engagement Portraits of Taylor and Josh in Big Sky, Montana.
 I love a couple that is game to get outside even in early Spring weather.

 In fact, it was their love of games and hiking in the outdoors that brought them together.
-They met playing an intense game of parchesi at a friends place where he won on the last roll.
+This engaged couple met playing an intense game of parchesi at a friend’s place where Josh won on the last roll.
 As the Denver Bronco football season went on, they cheered and bonded over their shared passions and growing connection.
 He made her laugh and always knew how to cheer her up.
-She was loving and helped him open up out of his introverted tendencies.
+She was loving and helped him open up and out of his introverted tendencies.

 In Taylor’s words, “Our weirdness meshed well.”

-These two have been dating for 5 1/2 years and in early March they were engaged.
+These two have been dating for five and a half years and they were engaged in early March.

-For their Portrait Photographic Experience, we decided to check out Ousel Falls which is one of their favorite places to hike in Southwest Montana.
-The contrast of the light snowfall and ice intermingled with the lush green of the coming Spring made for the perfect backdrop to their portrait session.
+For their Ousel Falls Engagement Portraits session, we decided to check out Ousel Falls which is one of their favorite places to hike in Southwest Montana.
+The contrast of the light snowfall and ice intermingled with the lush green of the coming Spring made for the perfect backdrop to their couples portrait session.
 Here are some of their favorites from our adventure in Big Sky.
 Congrats on your engagement you two! -M

 Fairy-Lake-Bozeman-Engagement-Portrait-Photographer